UVADS/error-handling/python/README.md

 ```

-Which would result in the following log message:
+Which results in the following log message:
 ```
 ERROR:root:EXCEPTION
 Traceback (most recent call last):